 For a more in-depth look at the key takeaways from this meeting, subscribe to iTreasurer.com, where you will find the executive summaries for the meetings of all groups in The NeuGroup Network.

-The NeuGroup is the leader in peer knowledge exchange and intelligence for treasurers through its iTreasurer publication and The NeuGroup Network of 18 member groups serving more than 350 treasury and finance professionals across functions, industries and global regions.
+For 20 years, The NeuGroup has been a trusted thought leader and respected advocate for global finance and treasury professionals.
+The NeuGroup leads the way in peer knowledge exchange through its iTreasurer publication and The NeuGroup Network, which includes 18 invitation-only groups serving more than 350 treasury and finance professionals across functions, industries and global regions.